icing/blog/social_swift.md

 While I look at dynamic linking from a Social aspect, e.g. how we all can work productive together, the Swift ABI shows that there is real business interest in this as well.
 It is not obsolete in the area of cloud stacks and docker images we live in.

 Is there someone working on a similar thing for the *nix world?
 I don't know.
 Who would that be?
 I don't know.
-But a am sure that I would like to use it.
+But I am sure that I would like to use it.